Latedog/LostArts/Changelog/Dungeon__August_2020.md

 8/12:

 - Fixed a bug with the Charger enemy that would cause its sprite to detach after attacking the player
+- Added SandAlbatross enemy and DustDevil trap
+- Messed around with throwWeaponTo and added a temporary throwing animation